valentin-vogel/awesome-nocode-lowcode/README.md

 - [Actiondesk](https://www.actiondesk.io/) - Mixes the ease and flexibility of a spreadsheet with the power of a BI tool.
 - [Smartsheet](https://www.smartsheet.com/) - Get more work done with workflow, formulars and automations.
 - [Voiceflow](https://www.voiceflow.com/) - Voiceflow helps prototype and launch conversational apps.
+- [Linkz.ai](https://linkz.ai) - Immersive hyperlink previews to keep visitors on your website